hughobrien/psu-constitution/README.md

 14. All recognised clubs and societies shall compete on an equal basis for funds allocated by the Union.
 All money not claimed by individual clubs and societies shall be reallocated to clubs and societies in the following year's budget.

-15. Recognised clubs and societies shall submit budgets to the Clubs and Societies Development Officer using the established procedures as agreed by the Clubs and Societies Council and outlined in the Clubs & Societies Rulebook.
+15. Recognised clubs and societies shall submit budgets to the Clubs and Societies Development Officer using the established procedures as agreed by the Clubs and Societies Council and outlined in the Clubs and Societies Rulebook.

-16. The Clubs and Societies Executive shall allocate funds to every club and society using the established procedures as agreed by the Clubs and Societies Council and outlined in the Clubs & Societies Rulebook.
+16. The Clubs and Societies Executive shall allocate funds to every club and society using the established procedures as agreed by the Clubs and Societies Council and outlined in the Clubs and Societies Rulebook.

 17. A portion of the annual clubs and societies funds shall be retained as the Special Applications Fund.
 Applications to this fund shall be submitted to the Development Officer, as appropriate, in accordance with the Clubs and Societies Rulebook.
 Allocations shall be made at the discretion of the Clubs and Societies Executive using the established procedures as agreed by the Clubs and Societies Council.